ANOI-BY/Backups/README.md

 ### Use cloud (disks)
-so far I've only added Yandex disk but will soon add Google drive configuring backup to Yandex disk
+so far I've only added Yandex disk but will soon add Google drive

+configuring backup to Yandex disk:
 ~~~python
 #open options.py
 #change Yandex_disk_switch = 'off'